joshfishman/AI-CRO/README.md

 1. **Visit your bookmarklet generator page**
    - Go to `https://your-deployment-url.vercel.app/bookmarklet`
+   - Enter your deployment URL (should auto-populate)
-   - Enter your deployment URL and editor key
+   - Enter your editor key (from the CURSOR_EDITOR_KEY environment variable)

 2. **Install the bookmarklet**
    - Drag the "Cursor AI-CRO Selector" link to your bookmarks bar